hometownjlu/nomogram/README.md

 ## Installation and use

 ### Install packages from the Additional_functions_nomogram.R
+### Also please see docker image I created for this project below.
 ```r
 rm(list = setdiff(ls(), lsf.str())). #cleans all environment except functions